A picture of me

 Origami and Geometry

-1 hour talk overview of assorted algorithms for origami design, and how they relate to geometetry.
-The slides are available here.
+1 hour overview of algorithms for origami design, and how they relate to geometry.
+The slides are available here [37 mb].

 Jun.
 2019